I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-populate_token_header.md

 Reserved.

+`InactivityTimeout`

+The timeout duration for which the copy provider waits for the next command using the token created for this representation of data (ROD).
+The validity of the token created  for the ROD described by this structure expires at this timeout value.

 `Reserved3`

 Reserved.

+`BlockDeviceRangeDescriptorListLength`

+The length, in bytes, for all  of the <a href="..\storport\ns-storport-block_device_range_descriptor.md">BLOCK_DEVICE_RANGE_DESCRIPTOR</a> structures in the <b>BlockDeviceRangeDescriptor</b> array.

+`BlockDeviceRangeDescriptor`

+An array of <a href="..\storport\ns-storport-block_device_range_descriptor.md">BLOCK_DEVICE_RANGE_DESCRIPTOR</a> structures which describe the logical blocks representing the file being read from the LUN.

 ## Remarks
 The <b>POPULATE_TOKEN_HEADER</b> structure contains a series of <a href="..\storport\ns-storport-block_device_range_descriptor.md">BLOCK_DEVICE_RANGE_DESCRIPTOR</a> structures which describe the token ROD.